mmistakes/minimal-mistakes/_drafts/2023-08-10-functional-error-handling-in-kotlin-part-3.md

     merge { block(NullableRaise(this)) }
 ```

-As we can see, we have another dedicated implementation of the `Raise` interface called `NullableRaise`.
-The `NullableRaise` class is defined as:
+As we can see, we have another dedicated implementation of the `Raise` interface called `NullableRaise`:

 ```kotlin
 // Arrow Kt Library